 About Dordt College

 Dordt is committed to a communal hiring process for faculty members.
 For each position opening, the related department, area leader, Academic Senate members, academic affairs personnel, and the president have an opportunity to interview the final candidates.
-The candidate recommended for hiring then interviews with members of the Board of Trustees.
+The candidate recommended for an initial term contract then interviews with members of the Board of Trustees.
 This intensive process helps to ensure the best mutual fit for each position and allows candidates to better understand the college community.

 Teaching Load and Instructional Support

 Dordt emphasizes teaching and learning.
-A typical teaching load for full-time faculty is four courses per semester, with about five course preparations per year.
+A typical teaching load for full-time faculty is four courses per semester.
 Faculty members do not normally teach in the summer, except for those on international programs or in the graduate education program.

-All faculty members are strongly encouraged to consult with colleagues, department chairs, area leaders, and the Dean for Curriculum and Instruction for specific assistance with syllabus development, pedagogical strategies, and classroom management issues; instructional workshops and other opportunities for pedagogical development are offered on a regular basis.
+All faculty members are strongly encouraged to consult with colleagues, department chairs, area leaders, and the Dean for Curriculum and Instruction for specific assistance with course design and syllabus development, pedagogical strategies, and classroom management issues; instructional workshops and other opportunities for pedagogical development are offered on a regular basis.